-According to the book, The Majuli Island: Society, Economy And Culture by Dr D. Nath, Koch King Naranarayan made his camp in Majuli and got several presents and tributes from Khora Raja.
+According to the book, The Majuli Island: Society, Economy, And Culture by Dr. D. Nath, Koch King Naranarayan made his camp in Majuli and got several presents and tributes from Khora Raja.
 The island was also known as Majali or Mojali.
 In the 1560s, it was being called Luitor Majuli.
-According to Yogi Tantra, the Chutiya King named Ramchandra founded his capital at Ratanpur in Majuli which was, maybe, ruined by Brahmaputra River.
+According to Yogi Tantra, the Chutiya King named Ramchandra founded his capital at Ratanpur in Majuli which was, maybe, ruined by the Brahmaputra River.

-2. Dakhinpat Satra.
-It was the chief Satra patronized by the Ahom ruler and it is an ancient education centre visited by thousands of visitors all around the year.
-Rasotsava, the main festival of Assam is celebrated with full fun and fervour here.
+It was the chief Satra patronized by the Ahom ruler and it is an ancient education center visited by thousands of visitors all around the year.
+Rasotsava, the main festival of Assam is celebrated with full fun and fervor here.
 The best part of the festival is Rasleela on a full moon night.

-4. Auniati Satra.
-Known for its Apsara and Paalnaam dance, this centre was established by Niranjan Pathakdeva and features a wide number of collection of old Assamese utensils, jewellery, and handicrafts.
+Known for its Apsara and Paalnaam dance, this center was established by Niranjan Pathakdeva and features a wide collection of old Assamese utensils, jewelry, and handicrafts.

-6. Cycling at the Island.
 It is great to roam around the Majuli island cycling.
-It won't be just fun but will be a great break for your monotonous life as well.
+It won't be just fun but will be a great break from your monotonous life as well.

-8. Food and Drink in Majuli.
 The Assamese are known for their delicious food and Majuli is an integral part of it.
-One needs to taste their finger-licking fish and sticky rice, roasted chicken and much more.
+One needs to taste their finger-licking fish and sticky rice, roasted chicken, and much more.
 Also, tasting the rice beer is a must-try.

-Rail.
 The nearest railway stations are Jorhat Railway Station, Silonibari Railway Station, and North Lakhimpur Railway Station.
-They are well-linked to neighbour cities of Assam.
-Also, if you are travelling from any other cities of India, you need to deboard at Guwahati Railway Station and then head for some local trains to reach Majuli.
+They are well-linked to neighboring cities of Assam.
+Also, if you are traveling from any other cities of India, you need to deboard at Guwahati Railway Station and then head for some local trains to reach Majuli.

-Road.
 Majuli Island is well-connected to the major cities of Assam and Guwahati.
 One can take National Highway 17 and 715, then Nimati Ghat - Jorhat Road/Nimati Ghat Road to Kamalabari - Nimati Ferry service to reach Majuli Island.